guzmajo/Data-Analisis-Project-on-R/README.md

 write.csv(counts, file = 'C:/Users/LENOVO/OneDrive/Desktop/mi carrera como data analyst/Portfolio/avg_ride_length.csv')
 ```

-## Recommendations based on your analysis
+## Recommendations based on the analysis
 <div id="act"></div>

-1. As we can see, casual riders use Cyclistic-bikes at specific stations where we have a high number of bikes usage.

-2. We can show the ease of use of docked bikes for annual members in that specific area.

-3. How can being an annual member be more rewarding for using Cyclistic-Bikes on weekends.
+1. Offer a promotion or an annual member for those riders that using Cyclistic-Bikes on weekends.

-4. How can being an annual member be of more helpful when using Cyclistic-bikes for longer routes.
+2. Increase the presence on social medial to promote the annual membership.

+3. 3. offer a free subscription for a certain period of time to those casual riders to convinced of became annual members.